 That's 0.78% of the full matrix size, a 99.2% reduction.

-Here's how the forward pass changes.
+The forward pass changes by adding a low-rank update.
 For an input vector , the original output is .
 With LoRA, the output becomes:

 The first term is the frozen base matrix.
 The second term is the low-rank overlay, scaled by , where is a scaling hyperparameter that controls the adapter's strength.